-A board's administrator is the only person who can change the configuration of a board along with Jiraadministrator users.
+A board's administrator is the only person who can change the configuration of a board along with Jira administrator users.
 By default, the administrator of a board includes the person who created it.
-If you are a board administrator or a Jiraadministrator, you can change the administrators of a board.
-See Permissions overview for more information.
+If you are a board administrator or a Jira administrator, you can change the administrators of a board.
+See Per missions overview for more information.

-- 1. Go to the desired board and select Board>Configure. - On the Board Configuration screen, click any of the name(s) in the Administrators field (a 'pencil' icon will appear when you hover over them). - 3.
+- 1. Go to the desired board and select Board > Configure. - 3.
 Enter the names of the desired users or groups.
 If you start typing the name, a list of users and groups will be suggested.
-Press the Enterkey when finished.
+Press the Enter key when finished.
 Note, the suggested user list will not display if you don't have the 'Browse Users' global permission.
 However, you can still enter the user names and group names manually.
-See Permissions overviewfor more information.
+See Permissions overview for more information.

-You may also want to give the new administrators rights to manage the JIRA filter on which the board is based see the Jira Admindocumentation on Managing filters.
+You may also want to give the new administrators rights to manage the JIRA filter on which the board is based - see the Jira Admin documentation on Managing filters.